umd-lib/umdlib-design-system-theme/README.md

 # UMD Libraries Theme

-This Drupal child theme should be used with the [UMD Design System Base Drupal Theme](https://github.com/umd-lib/umd-design-system-base) as the base theme.
-For optimal results, use it alongside the UI Pattern and Layout Builder modules.
+This Drupal theme is an independant fork of [UMD Design System Base Drupal Theme](https://github.com/umd-lib/umd-design-system-base), which is still available for use as a base theme.

+For optimal results, use the Libraries Theme alongside the UI Pattern and Layout Builder modules.

 ## Required Custom Modules